 ‘Chess: A Game of Mind’ is one of the important topics on which students can be asked to write a paragraph in exams in school.
 Chess is a fascinating game that challenges our minds.
 It requires strategy, patience, and skill, making it both fun and educational.
-Please check the various versions (in 100 words, 150 words, 200 words, and 300 words) provided below for the paragraph.
+Please check the various versions (50 words, 100 words, 150 words, 200 words, and 300 words) provided below for the paragraph.

-Paragraph on ‘Chess: A Game of Mind’ in 100 Words
+Paragraph on ‘Chess: A Game of Mind’ in 100 Words for Grades 3 & 4

 Paragraph on 'Chess: A Game of Mind' - 100 Words